markd2/CocoaScrollViews/README.md

 ### Xcode Annoyances

-Been awhile since I made a new project.
+Been a while since I made a new project.
 Figured I'd keep track of every bug and annoyance.

 * Committed files via command-line git.
 Xcode kept showing "A" and "M", even after